Blog/Article

 Q: Is it worth buying multiple intent data sources?
 A: Often yes.
 First-party data (your own website) has high accuracy but limited volume.
 Third-party data (Bombora) has broader volume but lower accuracy per signal.
 G2 has high accuracy for accounts researching on review sites.
 Combining multiple sources gives higher signal-to-noise ratio than any single source.

 Q: How does lead intelligence connect to my outbound sequences?
 A: The connection depends on your tool.
-Abmatic enables teams to automatically enroll accounts into Salesloft or Outreach sequences when they hit defined intelligence thresholds.
+Abmatic AI enables teams to automatically enroll accounts into Salesloft or Outreach sequences when they hit defined intelligence thresholds.
 ZoomInfo and Apollo have some sequence automation.
 Most other intelligence tools require manual action or a Zapier/middleware connection.

 Conclusion